-The term "ESG ratings" can refer to the broad spectrum of rating products in sustainable finance and include ESG scorings and ESG rankings.
-ESG ratings, rankings and scorings serve the same objective, namely the assessment of an entity, an instrument or an issuer exposure to ESG risks and/or opportunities.
+The term "ESG ratings" can refer to the broad spectrum of rating products in sustainable finance and include ESG scorings and ESG rankings.13 ESG ratings, rankings and scorings serve the same objective, namely the assessment of an entity, an instrument or an issuer exposure to ESG risks and/or opportunities.
 However, they differ in the resources and methodologies used.
 ESG scores usually result from quantitative analysis whereas ESG ratings are produced using both quantitative models and qualitative analysis and are accompanied by analyst reports to explain the ratings.
+On that basis, ratings may therefore incorporate an element of analytical judgement or opinion.
 Ratings providers select key issues for each ESG component and assess the exposure to these sustainability risks and the way in which they are managed.
-ESG ratings, scorings, and rankings are usually not defined in absolute terms (although some are ) but are generally assessments relative to a peer group.
+ESG ratings, scorings, and rankings are usually not defined in absolute terms (although some are14) but are generally assessments relative to a peer group.